dspeyer/dspeyer.github.io/magic.md

 Spellcraft is an intelligence-based technical skill that suffers from armor check penalty (for arms, if the armor rules distinguish this).
 Spellcraft checks relating to a specific school receive synergy from that school's linked skill.

 Besides casting spells, spellcraft can be used for other things.
-These uses do not require a magic source.
+These uses do not require a magic source (except Arcane Mark).
 All except Identify Spell require a standard action (but see the Magic Sight feat).

 #### Detect Magic